ABL Corporation: ABL Aviation

-ABL Aviation is a subsidiary and a full-service asset management firm that provides tailored leasing and servicing to aircraft investors and lessees, focusing on commercial aircraft.
-The company was founded in 2014 by Ali Ben Lmadani.
-Before creating the company, he founded ABL Industries, a company specialising in Ground support equipment (GSE).
-Later, he established ABL Aviation in New York City.
-In addition to its New York office, the company has its headquarters in Dublin, Ireland and other offices in Casablanca, Morocco, Tokyo, Japan, Hong Kong, China and Dubai, UAE.
+ABL Aviation is a subsidiary and independent global full-service aircraft asset management firm that provides tailored leasing and servicing solutions to aircraft investors and lessees, focusing on commercial aircraft.
+The company was founded in December 2014 by Ali Ben Lmadani in New York City, with the vision of creating the independent global asset manager of choice for investors seeking exposure to aviation assets.